januarharianto/respR/README.md

 ## Usage

-A good place to start is our [online vignette](https://januarharianto.github.io/respR/articles/respR.html).
 For a quick evaluation of the package, try out the following code:

 ```r
 library(respR) # load the library